 Every single event is generated by unique object that has the id and classification details - it can either be classified as a Human, Vehicle or Unknown.
 This feature will greatly help in separating unwanted objects from being counted by a line or zone (if you only want to count pedestrians, for example).
-Object classification will only work for angle camera presets (Default, Angle low sensitivity, Angle high sensitivity).
+Object classification will only work for arbitrary camera presets (Default, Arbitrary low sensitivity, Arbitrary high sensitivity).
 All overhead camera presets will classify objects as Unknown.
 On the image below you can see the list of recent events on a typical Camlytics setup.

 Below is description of events settings for each video channel.

 Enable camera events - completely enables/disables camera events generation, increases performance significantly when disabled.
 Should be disabled when Camlytics is used for camera recording or viewing only.

 Include in aggregated email reports - include channel in daily reports by all channel events, keep in mind that this should also be enabled in Global settings.

 Show objects - allows to turn off object annotation on video (green rectangles with trajectory).

 Show zones/lines - allows to turn off zones/lines annotation on video.